 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 Submission of a manuscript should be accompanied by a cover letter explicitly stating that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.

 Anonymised file with the manuscript

-The file with the manuscript should not contain any reference to authors’ names and affiliation should be removed.
+The file with the manuscript should not contain any reference to authors’ names and affiliation.

 Please provide up to eight keywords, which can be used for indexing purposes.
 Keywords should be arranged in alphabetic order and separated by a comma.

 For the best quality final product, authors are required to submit tables, graphs, photographs, line drawings, etc. in an electronic format separately form the file of the manuscript and in the formats specified below.
 Such files will then be produced to the highest standards with the greatest accuracy to detail.
 The published work will directly reflect the quality of the provided files.
 Tables are assigned Roman numerals and figures Arabic numerals.

 Tables and figures will be printed as a single column (7,6 cm or 2.99") or over the full width of the page (16 cm or 6.3").
 Figures will be reduced where possible.